|Posted:||October 28, 2019 08:44 AM|

 Equally alarming is the fact that more and more Pennsylvanians must make sacrifices between basic needs and critical medications:

 In our ongoing effort to ease these burdens, I will be introducing the “Pharmaceutical Advisory Board Act,” which would establish a Prescription Drug Affordability Board.
-The board would determine whether certain drugs pose affordability burdens and cap the amount that pharmaceutical companies can charge for necessary drugs.
-It would also establish a Wholesale Prescription Drug Importation Program to be utilized when shortages of medically necessary drugs occur.
-Legislation for such a program has passed in Maine, Florida, Colorado, and Vermont.
+The board would determine whether certain drugs pose affordability burdens and set limits on the amount that pharmacies, providers, patients, health plans, and wholesalers pay for necessary drugs.
+It would also allow for importation to be utilized when shortages of medically necessary drugs occur.
+Similar legislation has passed in Maine, Florida, Colorado, and Vermont.

 Like electricity, home heating, and clean water, medication is an absolute necessity for many Pennsylvanians.